 Plus, licensed moneylenders adhere to the Ministry of Law’s strict regulations.

 Licensed moneylenders can only extend a loan of up to S$3,000 if you earn less than S$20,000 annually.
 If you’re making more than S$20,000 annually, you can borrow up to 6 times your monthly income.

 On the other hand, some banks only allow you to borrow up to 4 times your monthly salary.
 This also means that you’ll have to pass through a longer approval process for a lower loan amount.

 Licensed moneylenders are generally more lenient than banks with their loan approval.
 When approving loan applications, they tend to focus less on your credit score, and more on your ability to repay the loan.
 So there’s a higher chance that you’ll get your loan approved on your first application.

 They’re also generally much more flexible and customise their loan products according to their customer needs.
-They’ll tailor your loan according to your financial capabilities, so that the interest, tenure, and repayment is manageable for you.
+They’ll tailor your loan according to your financial capabilities so that the interest, tenure, and repayment are manageable for you.

 For instance, if you’re planning to borrow from Crawfort, you can choose the repayment schedule that suits your needs.
 You can either opt for monthly, bi-monthly, weekly, or payday repayments.